 240 free visitor hours are available to all eligible households.

-The minimum number of hours you can buy is 120, which is the equivalent of one book, this costs £25.
-Please note – prices shown are based on Reading Borough Council fees and charges for 2022 – 2023
+The minimum number of hours you can buy at one time is 120, which is the equivalent of one book, this costs £25.
+Please note – prices shown are based on Reading Borough Council fees and charges for 2022 – 2023.

 If you have full books of scratch cards, we will, upon receipt of the full books, add your 120 hours to your account for each book returned.